-Green Mountain National park was designated a park in June 2001.
+Green Mountain was designated as a National Park in 2005.
 The peak of Green mountain reaches 859m and is the highest point on the island.

 Early visitors to Ascension Island at the beginning of the 19th century, described it as exceptionally barren, with very few plants - including the mountain that we know now as Green Mountain.
 Only a handful of species - mostly ferns, mosses and some grasses, most of them endemic to Ascension - were found on the higher slopes of Green Mountain.
 It was a far cry from the lush vegetation that now spans across the mountain.
 The mountain we see today is the result of a huge venture into ecological terraforming.

 Charles Darwin visited Ascension in 1836 and admired the 'active industry' on the mountain, where the Royal marines had established a garden to supply vegetables and fruit for the garrison, but lamented that the Island was "destitute of trees".
 It was Joseph Hooker, close friend of Charles Darwin and later Director of the Royal Botanical Gardens, Kew, who proposed a plan to increase vegetation on the mountain, following a visit in 1843.